 Mandarin Immersion Program Exploration

-The Sunnyvale School District is in the process of exploring the creation of a Mandarin Immersion Program at one of its schools.
+The Sunnyvale School District began the process of exploring the creation of a Mandarin Immersion Program in May 2019.
 This webpage was created to provide information about the program, the exploration process, and the next steps.

 Mandarin Immersion Program Description and Structure